menglix/EPI/README.md

     python k562.py

-Then, the match correction requires interactive run of post_match_K562.py TO get the one-to-one matched dictionary in Python
+Then, the match correction requires interactive run of post_match_K562.py to get the one-to-one matched dictionary in Python
 ### Analysis
 1. Sequence training